zachpino/digidev-s19/week02/README.md

 ### Homework

-Let's add some experiential structure to the RGB color mixer, and create an educational tool.
+Let's add some experiential structure to the RGB color mixer, and create an educational game.

 Add a second RGB LED to you circuit, and let it display a reference [random](https://www.arduino.cc/reference/en/language/functions/random-numbers/random/) color.
 Let a potential user try to match the color by incrementing and decrementing the color of the first RGB LED with either 3 buttons or 3 photoresistors.